 Xos Announces Appointment of Stuart Bernstein to Board of Directors

-/EIN News/ -- LOS ANGELES, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Xos, Inc. (NASDAQ: XOS), a leading technology company that provides fleet services, software solutions, and manufactures Class 5 through Class 8 battery-electric commercial vehicles, today announced that Stuart Bernstein has joined the Board of Directors (the “Board”), effective October 20th.
+LOS ANGELES, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Xos, Inc. XOS, a leading technology company that provides fleet services, software solutions, and manufactures Class 5 through Class 8 battery-electric commercial vehicles, today announced that Stuart Bernstein has joined the Board of Directors (the "Board"), effective October 20th.
 Mr. Bernstein will serve as a member of the Audit and Compensation committees.

 Mr. Bernstein will be a Class III director and will serve until the Annual meeting of stockholders in 2024, or such later time if he stands for re-election as a Board member and is re-elected.
 Mr. Bernstein will replace Ms. Sara Mathew, a current Class III director, who will be stepping down from the Board.
 Following the appointment of Mr. Bernstein, the Board will continue to comprise eight directors, six of whom are independent.